Consulting

 https://www.wwf.at/wp-content/uploads/2025/03/KaunertalGutachten_WHaeberli-1.pdf

-For the catchment of the Gepatsch reservoir in the Austrian Kaunertal, the Alpine Permafrost Index Map illustrates the present-day occurrence of permafrost and glaciers.
-Similar information and additional quantitative data are available worldwide on future glacier retreat and anticipated lake formation.
-Indicators exist for failure-susceptible slopes with their potential runout distances.
-In addition, complex model chains are available for estimating reaches and consequences of large slope failures potentially triggering tsunamis in mobile water bodies with subsequent flood waves and debris flows.
-This scientific knowledge basis must be applied to assess hazard potentials as a basis for developing safety concepts and disaster risk reduction strategies.
+For example, in the catchment of the Gepatsch reservoir in the Austrian Kaunertal, the Alpine Permafrost Index Map provides information on the current distribution of permafrost and glaciers.
+Similar datasets exist worldwide, including projections of future glacier retreat and potential lake formation.
+Indicators also exist for failure-susceptible slopes.
+Complex model chains are available to estimating the reach and impacts of large slope failures that may trigger tsunamis in lakes, leading to flood waves and subsequent debris flows.